rhul-compsoc/SimpleGUICS2Pygame/Sphinx/index.rst

 * ``--no-status``: Hide two status boxes.
 * ``--stop-timers``: Stop all timers when close frame.

+If an argument not in this list then next arguments are ignored.

+Example: ``python yourprogram.py --no-controlpanel --stop-timers --foo --fullscreen`` run ``yourprogram.py`` with the control panel hidden and timers will stoped.
+But SimpleGUICS2Pygame ignore ``--foo`` and ``--fullscreen``.

+SimpleGUICS2Pygame options are read when the module ``simpleguics2pygame`` is imported.

 Run
 ``python yourprogram.py``
-then asserts is active and this module is (intentionnaly) very strict.
+then asserts is active and this package is (intentionnaly) very strict.
 So maybe "correct" program in CodeSkulptor failed!
 It is a good point to develop and write correct programs.
 But if you want just run a program,
 ``python -O yourprogram.py``